Meggs History, Family Crest & Coats of Arms

 The name Meggs has a rich and ancient history.
 It is an Anglo-Saxon name that was originally derived from the name Megg, which is a pet form of the female personal name Margaret.
 The name Meggs is a metronymic surname, which is derived from the name of the mother, and features the common patronymic suffix -son, which was most popular in the north of England and superseded other patronymic suffixes during the 14th century.

 The surname Meggs was first found in Oxfordshire where they held a family seat.
 Commonly used surname in ancient times, Meg-son was literally the son of Meg or Margeret.
 The name proliferated in Oxfordshire where John Megge was recorded in 1273.
 However, the popularity of the name diminished and by the year 1500 had become somewhat obscure.
 Modifications such as Meggison emerged and included others as Meggotson, and so on but the main stem of the family name moved north to Northumberland.
 It was here at Whalton that a " barony was conferred by the Conqueror upon Walter Fitz-William, to be held by the service of three knights' fees.
 It was afterwards possessed by the Fitz-Rogers, Fitz-Roberts, and others 3 in the reign of James I. was held by the crown 3 and was subsequently granted to the Meggison family. "

 Early History of the Meggs family

-Another 97 words (7 lines of text) covering the years 137 and 1379 are included under the topic Early Meggs History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meggs research.
+Another 49 words (4 lines of text) covering the years 137 and 1379 are included under the topic Early Meggs History in all our PDF Extended History products and printed products wherever possible.

 Meggs Spelling Variations